 The man who saved my brother Richie’s life and fought against Meehan had suddenly appeared like a spirit, although he was damaged from the celestial journey.

-Right away Lovett wanted Red Hook again and had Richie show him his loyalty by killing Meehan’s cousin, Mickey Kane, who had taken over as dockboss there.
+Right away Bill wanted Red Hook again and had Richie show him his loyalty by killing Meehan’s cousin, Mickey Kane, who had taken over as dockboss there.

 I know that Bill Lovett cares for my family, and although he’s an animal like all other men, I see fate in him.
 Kindness even.

-Well, maybe there isn’t much kindness in him, but at least I know he’ll care for us and he has God on his side.
+Well, maybe there isn’t much kindness in Bill Lovett, but at least I know he’ll care for us and he has God on his side.

 I’m going right now down to Red Hook to see him.
 I’m eighteen now and I know what a man likes, and I’ll give it to him too.